nzakas/understandinges6/manuscript/03-Objects.md

 };
 ```

 Calling `super` in this manner tells the JavaScript engine that you want to use the prototype method with the same name as the current method.
-So `super()` actually calls does a lookup using the containing function's `name` property (discussed in Chapter 2) to find the correct method.
+So `super()` actually does a lookup using the containing function's `name` property (discussed in Chapter 2) to find the correct method.

 W> `super` references can only be used inside of functions and cannot be used in the global scope.
 Attempting to use `super` in the global scope results in a syntax error.